unicode-org/icu4x/docs/design/data_pipeline.md

 The name of the data provider struct should include its schema version; for example, `SampleDataStructV1` has schema version 1.
 Data provider structs should *not* use `#[non_exhaustive]`.
 If new fields are to be added, a new schema version must be introduced, like `SampleDataStructV2`.

-There are two feature flags relevant to data struct definitions:

-1. `"provider_serde"` should be used to enable Serde on the data provider structs.
+The `"provider_serde"` feature flag is relevant to data struct construction: it should be used to enable Serde on the data provider structs.
-2. `"serialize_none"` should be used in tandem with an `Option` field.
-This feature is necessary to support serialization formats such as Bincode that do not support Serde `skip_serializing_if`.

 Here is an example of a `provider.rs` boilerplate for a component: